armar-reggans/foreman_basic_installer/README.md

 ## Installation

 - Copy group_vars/all.yml.sample to group_vars/all.yml and edit accordingly.
 The defaults will get a Foreman instance up and running and ready to provision.
+- Copy inventory.sample to inventory and edit accordingly
 - Edit inventory with correct hostnames
 - Run playbook.
 For example,
-    * to install foreman and smart proxy(s): ansible-playbook install.yml
+    * to install foreman and smart proxy(s): ansible-playbook -i inventory install.yml
-    * to install foreman only: ansible-playbook install-foreman.yml
+    * to install foreman only: ansible-playbook -i inventory  install-foreman.yml
-    * to install add a smart proxy only: ansible-playbook install-foreman.yml
+    * to install add a smart proxy only: ansible-playbook -i inventory install-foreman.yml

 If you want to enable additional features, edit the group_vars/all.yml file and re-run the playbook.